VRChat

 VRChat is an online virtual world platform created by Graham Gaylor and Jesse Joudrey and operated by VRChat, Inc. The platform allows users to interact with others with user-created 3D avatars and worlds.
-VRChat is designed primarily for use with virtual reality headsets, such as the Oculus Rift and Oculus Quest series, SteamVR headsets (such as HTC Vive), and Windows Mixed Reality, but is also usable without VR in a "desktop" mode designed for either a mouse and keyboard or gamepad.
+VRChat is designed primarily for use with virtual reality headsets, being available for Microsoft Windows PCs and as an app for Android-based headsets such as Meta Quest, Pico 4, and HTC Vive XR Elite.
+VRChat is also playable without a virtual reality device in a desktop mode designed for a mouse and keyboard, gamepad, or mobile app for touchscreen devices.

-VRChat was first released as a Windows application for the Oculus Rift DK1 prototype on January 16, 2014, and was later released to the Steam early access program on February 1, 2017.
+VRChat was first released as a Windows application for the Oculus Rift DK1 prototype on January 16, 2014.
+It was later released to the Steam early access program on February 1, 2017.
+VRChat later became available on the Meta Quest store on December 11, 2018, and in early access on the Google Play store on August 22, 2023.

-Features

-VRChats gameplay is similar to that of games such as Second Life and Habbo Hotel.
-The game is made up of thousands of connected worlds, in which players can interact with each other through virtual avatars.
-Avatars and worlds are created and uploaded by their users using a software development kit for Unity released alongside the game.
-Player avatars are capable of supporting lip syncing, eye tracking, and blinking, in addition to mimicking head and hand motion.
-Trends and variations of avatars spread through the community like memes, and avatars themselves are sold on places like booth.pm or given for free.